Some donkeys make great companions for horses.

 - The donkeys then have each other for exercise while the horse is being ridden.

 - The horse gets a bigger herd to dominate.

 We have many pairs of donkeys with a single or multiple horses.

 Similarly, horses generally prefer the company of other horses regardless of the fact that a donkey is cheaper to buy, feed, medicate and house.
 So, if the companion is for the horse-consider the horse’s preference.

-However, donkeys can be a very positive alternative to getting a horse another horse because donkeys are calmer and can keep a horse calmer.
+However, a pair of donkeys can be a very positive alternative to getting another horse because donkeys are calmer and can keep a horse calmer.

 Some donkeys have only known life with a horse or have no significant attraction to other donkeys.
 Those donkeys seem to live comfortably, happily and in good health with a horse.
 In those cases, we will adopt the donkey out without another burro buddy.

 Miniature mules and hinnys make particularly good horse companions.